A mini moment on 'My Morning Rituals'

 My job is 95% organisation and logistics and I need to be super organised.
 I have very detailed ‘to do’ lists, I am a creature of habit and have always done them on Word, one for each project I am working on plus a ‘general to do’.
 They have absolutely every detail related to that project and I constantly update them all throughout my day.

-I am slightly dyslexic so have always been super organised as I find it really helps me to not feel overwhelmed.
+I am slightly dyslexic so I have always been super organised as I find it really helps me to not feel overwhelmed.
 A lot of time is spent organically growing my company and focusing on marketing, social, digital, finance and most importantly looking after my clients.
 I find starting my day with such a positive mindset means I have much more productive days.

-My routine makes me feel clear headed and ready to tackle whatever my day throws.
+My Morning Rituals makes me feel clear headed and ready to tackle whatever my day throws.
 We all juggle a lot, I am naturally a very calm person, I don’t like stress and I will do anything to avoid it and I find this positive start really helps me stay on track.

 It sounds a lot and if you are pressed for time always remember that you don’t have to do all in one go, I habit stack and often do a walking meditation, listen to a podcast in the car instead of reading, visualisation and exercise as I am walking my dog.
-I am not sure if Hal would approve 🙃 but I am pretty sure he would!
+I am not sure if Robin or Hal would approve 🙃 but I am pretty sure they would!